Table of Contents

 - Blood clotting

-Once platelets are aggregated in the site of injury, their products during initial activation such as thromboxane A2 (TXA2), adenosine diphosphate (ADP) and serotonin (5-HT) are released.
-These substances are responsible for the vasoconstriction and further platelet recruitment and activation.
-Receptors on the platelets’ surface, particularly the αIIbβIIIa integrin (IIb/IIIa) receptors also change in conformation during activation, making them more receptive to additional platelets and fibrinogen.
+Once platelets are aggregated in the site of injury, their products during initial activation, such as thromboxane A2 (TXA2), adenosine diphosphate (ADP), and serotonin (5-HT), are released.
+The substances are responsible for vasoconstriction and further platelet recruitment and activation.
+Receptors on the platelets’ surfaces, particularly the αIIbβIIIa integrin (IIb/IIIa) receptors, also change in conformation during activation, making them more receptive to additional platelets and fibrinogen.

-The formed clot or thrombi can take on either 2 forms.
-White thrombi are generally made up of platelets and are commonly seen in blood vessels with high flow velocities such as the arteries.
-On the other hand, red thrombi consist of more fibrin and trapped red blood cells than platelets and are commonly found in low-pressure vessels such as the veins.
+A formed clot or thrombus can take on one of two forms.
+White thrombi generally are made up of platelets and commonly are seen in blood vessels with high flow velocities, such as the arteries.
+On the other hand, red thrombi consist of more fibrin and trapped red blood cells than platelets and commonly are found in low-pressure vessels, such as the veins.
 These are usually the cause of deep vein thromboses.

-After the initial blood clot is formed, further conversions are set off.
-First off, the conversion of prothrombin to thrombin in the presence of activated platelets, prothrombin activator and calcium ions on the injured site happens.
+After an initial blood clot is formed, further conversions are set off.
+First, the conversion of prothrombin to thrombin happens in the presence of activated platelets, prothrombin activator, and calcium ions at the injured site.
 Thrombin, in turn, cleaves fibrinogen to form fibrin.

 Fibrinogen and fibrin are actually what make blood coagulable.
 Fibrinogen is produced by the liver.
-Its absence in other body fluids such as the lymph and interstitial fluid confers their inherent uncoagulable states.
-The activated form, fibrin, serves in the formation of a meshwork that reinforces the formed blood clot.
+Its absence in other bodily fluids, such as lymph and interstitial fluid, confers their inherent uncoagulable states.
+The activated form, fibrin, serves in the formation of a meshwork that reinforces a formed blood clot.

 The newly reinforced blood clot is now able to trap in more platelets and red blood cells.
-After a few minutes from the formation, the blood clot would then contract, thanks to some factors released by the activated platelets.
+A few minutes after formation, the blood clot contracts, thanks to some factors released by the activated platelets.
 This extracts a factor-free fluid from the clot called serum.
 This also pulls the edges of the clot that are apposed to the vessel wall, thereby contracting the breakage on the site.

 Once a platelet plug is formed, the same substances that are produced from the platelets continue to act and set off the clotting cascade, a series of reactions that lead to the coagulation of blood.

-It all starts off with the formation of thrombin with the help of the substance that limits the whole clotting cascade, the prothrombin activator.
-This is produced in two different but interconnected ways that eventually lead to the activation of prothrombin.
-These pathways are basically a series of reactions converting different zymogen factors into potent clotting factors.
+It all starts with the formation of thrombin with the help of the substance that limits the whole clotting cascade, prothrombin activator.
+This is produced in 2 different but interconnected ways that eventually lead to the activation of prothrombin.
+The pathways are basically a series of reactions converting different zymogen factors into potent clotting factors.

-Damaged endothelium and tissues release tissue factor, which is then later used along with factor VII and calcium ions to activate factor X. The now activated factor X (factor Xa) combines with phospholipids coming from the tissue factor and platelets, and with factor V to form prothrombin activator complex which is responsible for the cleavage of prothrombin to thrombin in the presence of calcium ions.
+Damaged endothelial and tissues release tissue factor, which is later used along with factor VII and calcium ions to activate factor X. The now-activated factor X (factor Xa) combines with phospholipids coming from the tissue factor and platelets, and with factor V, to form prothrombin activator complex, which is responsible for the cleavage of prothrombin to thrombin in the presence of calcium ions.

 The exposure of blood to collagen (or glass in vitro) triggers the activation of factor XII to factor XIIa.
 This also causes the platelets to express phospholipids that contain platelet factor 3 (pf3).
 Factor XIIa along with high-molecular-weight kininogen and the enzyme prekallikrein activates factor XI.
 Factor XIa activates factor IX.
 In the presence of factor VIIIa, and phospholipids and factor III coming from the platelets, factor IXa cleaves factor X. Factor Xa binds with factor V and phospholipids to form the same prothrombin activator complex produced in the extrinsic pathway.

-Once the injury in the blood vessels is healed, there would not be any need for the presence of a blood clot.
-This is where fibrinolysis comes in handy.
-This is set off by cleaving the zymogen plasminogen into a potent clot remodeling and degrading agent plasmin with the help of tissue plasminogen activator or t-PA.
-This mechanism is inherently inhibited under normal circumstances in the presence of plasminogen activator inhibitor or that is released by the endothelium.
+Once the injury in the blood vessels is healed, there is no need for the presence of a blood clot.
+Therefore, the body initiates fibrinolysis by cleaving the zymogen plasminogen into a potent clot-remodeling and -degrading agent called plasmin with the help of tissue plasminogen activator, or t-PA.
+This mechanism is inherently inhibited under normal circumstances in the presence of a plasminogen activator inhibitor or is released by the endothelium.